theyug7/theyug7/README.md

 Not only from formal education, but I have also achieved certification courses from LinkedIn learning and Udemy to further broaden my knowledge in the field of Artificial Intelligence Machine learning and other programming languages.
 I am anxious to take on the challenge of constructing and displaying successful AI models.
 I want to be a part of a mission that employs AI-powered platforms to find and create machine learning models for the benefit of society.

-Skills: PYTHON / MATLAB / JS / HTML / CSS / JAVA / Machine Learning / Deep Learning
+Skills: PYTHON / MATLAB / JS / HTML / CSS / JAVA / Machine Learning / Deep Learning ?
+Data Science

 - 🔭 I’m currently working on Machine Learning And Artificial Intelligence
 - 📫 How to reach me: yug.bhandari7@gmail.com ,C0852634@mylambton.ca